Fiori-Tracker/fioritracker.github.io/2020FPS01/fa.md

 # Fiori Apps' Usage Report

-Report that shows raw start records from Managed systems.
+Report that shows applications' usage by users statistics.
+The statistics are available for each Managed system separately.

 ![](res/fa.png)